neozenweb/100-days-of-code/log.md

 # NeoZenWeb- 100 Days Of Code- Take 2 - Log
 Log
+## Day 36: March 7, 2019

+ **Today's Progress**: Started with Java on Hackerrank.
+Completed Module 1 of Advanced React tutorials.
+Installed Ubuntu with Ruby Rails.

 ## Day 35: February 24, 2019

  **Today's Progress**: Last two days, I was busy with installing the dev environment for an open source project involving Node, React and Ruby.
 Today, I created a confirmation dialog modal component in AngularJS for another project.